Sapientai/MGKDB/docs_info/merge_localDB_to_NERSC.md

 The sample code below implements this:

 ##### Start local database and access it from the terminal
-Access local database engine (For details, please refer to [Local MGKDB](https://github.com/Sapientai/MGKDB/wiki/Local-MGKDB) page on the wiki page of this repository)
+Access local database engine from the terminal (For details, please refer to [Local MGKDB](https://github.com/Sapientai/MGKDB/wiki/Local-MGKDB) page on the wiki page of this repository)

 ##### Create first database
 ```use mgk_test1